-2. Analyzing AWS ECS Container Logs with Splunk's Docker Logging Driver
+How Do I Analyze AWS ECS Container Logs With Splunk's Docker Logging Driver?

-In this guide, we will configure an Amazon ECS service to forward its container logs to Splunk using Docker’s logging driver.
-We’ll create an ECS cluster, task definition, and service, and configure Docker logging to send logs to Splunk.
+This guide aims to help you configure an Amazon ECS service to forward its container logs to Splunk using Docker’s logging driver.
+By following this guide, you will learn how to create an ECS cluster, define a task, set up a service, and configure Docker logging to send logs to Splunk.
+This setup is crucial for enhancing observability and debugging capabilities by analyzing container logs in Splunk.

 Step-by-Step Setup